whage/thesis/thesis.md

 > about behavior. [@pierce-types-and-prog, p.
 5]

 Explicit type declarations are "living documentation".
-Type annotations provide information about the code and since they are verified by the typechecker they cannot drift.
+Type annotations provide information about the code and since they are verified by the typechecker they cannot drift, they always stay up to date.

 > Static type systems build ideas that help explain a system and what it does. [...]
 > They capture information about the inputs and outputs of various functions and modules. [...]